nerdschoolbergen/solid/exercise-2/README.md

 public class App {

   public static void main(String[] args) {
+    // Add list of sensors:
     List<Sensor> sensors = new ArrayList<>();
     sensors.add(new FireSensor());
     sensors.add(new SmokeSensor());

+    // Pass list of sensors to ControlUnit constructor as parameter:
     ControlUnit controlUnit = new ControlUnit(sensors);
     // ...
   }